dh85/SpotifyWebAPI/Docs/NetworkSecurity.md

 }
 ```

 Inject that client into every `SpotifyClient` you create.
-This keeps all certificate logic inside your own networking stack while the rest of SpotifyWebAPI remains unchanged.
+This keeps all certificate logic inside your own networking stack while the rest of SpotifyKit remains unchanged.

 ### Pinning on Linux/Windows (No `Security` Framework)